What's Good for the Goose

-What's Good For The Goose, also known as Girl Trouble, is a 1969 British comedy film directed by Menahem Golan and starring Norman Wisdom.
+What's Good For The Goose (also known as Girl Trouble and What's Good for the Gander), is a 1969 British comedy film directed by Menahem Golan and starring Norman Wisdom and Sally Geeson.
+It was written by Wisdom and Golan and produced by Tony Tenser.

-It was written and directed by Menahem Golan.
-The film features pop music by Electric Banana, otherwise known as the Pretty Things.
-The film uses locations around the Southport area, including the Birkdale Palace Hotel.
+The film features pop music by Electric Banana, otherwise known as Pretty Things.

+It was Norman Wisdom's first British film made outside the Rank Organisation and his last lead in a British film.